 - ½ cup bourbon

 - 1 cup granola

-- Optional: handful chopped almonds if your granola doesn’ have them already mixed in
+- Optional: handful chopped almonds, if your granola doesn’ have them already mixed in

-In a cast iron skillet (8 or 10 inch works best) over medium high heat, heat the oil or butter.
+- In a skillet (8 or 10 inch works best) over medium high heat, heat the oil or butter.
 Add the peaches in a single layer and cook 2-3 minutes until beginning to soften and brown in spots.
 Flip the peaches and cook the other side an additional 2-3 minutes.

-Take the skillet off the fire (this might seem unnecessary, but it will prevent the alcohol vapor from catching fire if the flames from your campfire flare up).
+- Take the skillet off the fire (this might seem unnecessary, but it will prevent the alcohol vapor from catching fire if the flames from your campfire flare up).
 Pour bourbon into the skillet, then return the skillet to the grill.
 Add 2 tablespoons sugar, stir well to incorporate and coat the peaches.

 - Continue cooking, stirring occasionally, until the sauce reduces and the peaches are soft, about 8-10 minutes.
 Remove from heat, sprinkle with 1 cup granola (and chopped almonds if using) to create the crumble topping, and serve immediately.